 You hire a Celebrant of course!

-Both of you should feel fully seen and represented by your wedding ceremony; if the content reflects only one person’s beliefs or ideas there will be a sense of unbalance and an inherent lack of connection.
+You should each be fully represented in your wedding ceremony; if the content reflects only one person’s beliefs there will be a sense of unbalance.

 There is no generosity or chivalry in setting aside your personal beliefs for the other; do not be afraid to own your truth!

-Openness and honesty are key in the ceremony planning stages.
-Sharing your unique ideas, beliefs and what you are and aren’t comfortable saying/doing, with one another and with your wedding Celebrant, ensures the resulting plans reflect your shared ideals, whilst being peppered with your individuality.
+Openness and honesty are key to ceremony planning.
+Share your unique ideas, beliefs, and what you are and aren’t comfortable saying/doing with one another and with your wedding Celebrant.
+This gives us more juicy truths to create with and results in a more engaging and enthusiastic ceremony.

 Honouring Your Beliefs

-Take time alone, and with your Celebrant, to research wedding rituals that speak to you; perhaps a Handfasting or the honouring in of Ancestors or the use of blessings from your particular culture or tradition.
-Then discuss with your Celebrant and your partner how these elements might be adapted to resonate with both your beliefs.
+Take time alone or with your Celebrant to research wedding rituals that speak to you.
+Perhaps a Handfasting, the honouring of ancestors, or the use of blessings from a particular culture or tradition.
+Discuss with your Celebrant and your partner how these elements might be adapted to resonate with both your beliefs.
 There are many ways to incorporate the sacred without alienating those who are more comfortable with the mundane.

-The language used in a wedding ceremony is often what sets the tone and quality of the whole thing.
-Formal or informal, light-hearted or solemn; a good wedding Celebrant weaves together a mixture of tones and atmospheres to reflect the various energies of your life and of the commitment you are making.
+The language of a wedding ceremony can set the tone and quality for the whole day.
+Formal or informal, light-hearted or solemn; a good wedding Celebrant weaves together a mixture of tones and atmospheres to reflect the various energies of your life and the commitment you are making.